VEGA Technical Reference

 | 11 | Hardware dithering available |

-an early build.
+correctly on an early build.

 7.2 Display controller